nuwave/lighthouse/docs/master/security/authorization.md

 This can be done by setting action to either EXCEPTION_NOT_AUTHORIZED or RETURN_VALUE.

 In the first case it would always return the generic "not authorized" exception.
-In the second case it would return value which you can specify in the `return_value` argument.
+In the second case it would return value which you can specify in the `returnValue` argument.

 ```graphql
 type Query {